openstack/openstack-ansible/doc/source/admin/scale-environment.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 After creating a new node, test that the node runs correctly by
-launching an instance on the new node.
+launching an instance on the new node:

 .. code-block:: shell-session